 Greetings Fellow Adventurers!

 On course, you will all have experiences of this intense presence, some that you might like to be forewarned of.
 Past students have expressed an appreciation for, shall we say, a heads up!
 So, with that said, be prepared for the potentiality of the following: dramatic changes in schedule, a lack of personal space, phases of too little or too much free time, being hungry, being intensely full, being more tired than you’ve ever been in your life, having to wait for transportation, being asked to do things you’re not totally psyched about, not having clean laundry, having to use a squat toilet, having to speak a different language, being laughed at, having sloppy diarrhoea, once again… Having to use a squat toilet!
-Having to take a cold, bucket shower five times a day or having no shower, hiking until your thighs burn and your lungs are ready to burst, eating unappetising food, having to drop your expectations… And more than anything and perhaps implicit in all stated above, having to be uncomfortable and hopefully learning to extract a valuable lesson in being so!
+Having to take a cold, bucket shower five times a day or having no shower, hiking until your thighs burn and your lungs are ready to burst, eating unappetising food, having to drop your expectations… and more than anything and perhaps implicit in all stated above, having to be uncomfortable and hopefully learning to extract a valuable lesson in being so!

-However, you can also be prepared for the inevitability of the following: feeling your heart spontaneously open to virtual strangers, seeing more smiles in a day than you can count, experiencing acts of kindness and generosity from people who have seemingly nothing, being moved to tears and laughter unexpectedly, hearing words of insight and wisdom from respected members of the community, being accepted into a family as if you were their biological child, playing silly games with the most enthusiastic and curious kids you’ve ever met, holding farm animals, stuttering through a new language, being spellbound by chanting monks, learning new skills from your ISP mentor, feasting your eyes on beautiful mountain peaks, filling your belly with copious amounts of delicious homemade food, and meeting activists who risk their lives to fight for their human rights.
+However, you can also be prepared for the inevitability of the following: feeling your heart spontaneously open to virtual strangers, seeing more smiles in a day than you can count, experiencing acts of kindness and generosity from people who have seemingly nothing, being moved to tears and laughter unexpectedly, hearing words of insight and wisdom from respected members of the community, being accepted into a family as if you were their biological child, playing silly games with the most enthusiastic and curious kids you’ve ever met, holding farm animals, stuttering through a new language, being spellbound by the complexities of Islamic mysticism, learning new skills from your ISP mentor, feasting your eyes on beautiful mountain peaks, filling your belly with copious amounts of delicious homemade food, and meeting activists who risk their lives to fight for their human rights.